overlookmotel/require-folder-tree/README.md

 ### flattenCamel

-When `true`, camel-cases the model when concatenating the folder name and file name.
+When `true`, camel-cases the keys when concatenating the folder name and file name.
 Defaults to `false`

 	requireFolderTree('/path/to/folder', { flatten: true, flattenPrefix: true, flattenCamel: true });